 Agreeing that a gift will be applied to particular purposes has potential pitfalls.
 Where a charitable body, such as a university, makes a binding promise to use a gift in a way that is narrower than its general purposes, eg for particular research or to build a particular building, a Court will quite readily find that a charitable trust is created for that specific purpose.
-The duties of a charitable trustee are not to be taken on lightly.

-A good example of this was recently reported3.
-A university student residence for international students was built with money from a public appeal in the 1960's.
-The money was donated after the university gave an undertaking to the appeal trustees in 1967 to build the residence and then have it managed in a particular way.
-The university accepted that the building, having been built with the appeal proceeds, was subject to a trust4 even though it stood on the university's land.
+A good example of this was recently reported.
+A university student residence was built with money from a public appeal in the 1960's.
+The money raised by the appeal trustees was donated after the university gave an undertaking to the appeal trustees in 1967 to build the residence and then have it managed in a particular way.
+The university accepted that the building, having been built with the appeal proceeds, was subject to a trust even though it stood on the university's land.
 The main issue in the case was that an entity established at the time of the gift, but not controlled by the university, asserted that it was entitled to manage the student residence 'in perpetuity' to the exclusion of the university.
-This argument was rejected by the Court, which found that management in perpetuity by that entity was not part of the trust.
-However the point to be made is that the threshold for creating a charitable trust, by giving assurances to a donor, is not difficult to cross.
-The trust terms themselves were opaque and flexible to say the least and the whole arrangement was a product of an era when international students were quite rare on Australian campuses.
+This argument was rejected by the Court, which found that management in perpetuity by that entity